kouragita/myjamii-store/README.md

 The App component is the main component that serves as the central hub for managing application state and rendering various parts of the UI.

 *Purpose*:

 - Manage Application State: Handles the state for products, cart items, categories, and the selected category.
 - Fetch Data: Retrieves product data and categories from the server.
 - Rendering: Displays the main content area, including a category filter, product list, and shopping cart.

 *Logic and Functionality*:

 - State Management
 - Data Fetching with useEffect
 - Cart Management Functions
 - Category Handling
 - Rendering the UI

+### AdminDashboard.jsx

+The AdminDashboard component provides administrators with tools to manage products and categories efficiently.

+*Purpose*:

+- Manage Products: Add, edit, or delete products in the store.
+- Manage Categories: Create new categories for product organization.
+- Image Upload: Integrate with Cloudinary for image management.

+*Logic and Functionality*:

+- Form Handling: Using Formik for form management.
+- State Management: Managing product and category states.
+- API Integration: Making Axios calls to the backend for product and category management.

 ### Products.jsx

 The Products component is designed to display a list of products, with the ability to filter products by category and add products to a shopping cart.

 *Purpose*:

 - Display Products: Renders a list of product cards.
 - Filter Products: Shows products based on the selected category.
 - Add to Cart: Allows users to add products to their shopping cart.
 - Product Details: Provides a link to view detailed information about each product.

 *Logic and Functionality*:

 - Context Access
 - Filtering Products
 - Rendering Product Cards